rbika/dotfiles-windows-wsl/README.md

 wsl --install
 ```

-For more details see: [Install Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+For more details see [Install Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### Config files and scripts